OpenVidu/openvidu.io-docs/docs/advanced-features/recording.md

 Recording can be configured in two ways: **automatic recording** or **manual recording**:

 - **Automatic recording**: your sessions will be recorded from the moment the first participant starts publishing media until the last participant leaves the session.
 - **Manual recording**: you will have to tell openvidu-server to start and to stop the recording.
-The recording will never be automatically stopped even though all participants leave the session (in fact the session will not be closed until the recording stops).
+The recording will only be automatically stopped if last user leaves the session and 2 minutes pass without any participant publishing to that session.
+If that doesn't happen, then the session will be closed and the recording gracefully stopped.

 #### API REST